ABOUT US

 Who counts as a court-ordered volunteer?

-Those who have received a court order to provide a number of unpaid hours for public benefit.
-We do not accept volunteers who have been convicted of a violent crime.
-Volunteers must be 16 years or older.
+hose who have received a court order to provide a number of unpaid hours for public benefit.
+We do not accept volunteers who have been convicted of a violent or sexual crime.
+Court-ordered volunteering is approved on a case-by-case basis, and opportunities are not guaranteed.
+Those wishing to volunteer in this capacity must be 16 years or older.

-What do court-ordered volunteers do at Community Action?
+What do court-ordered volunteers do at Community Action Services?

 Court-ordered volunteers are asked to volunteer in the Food Bank Warehouse and Pantry under the supervision of a food bank employee.
 Food Bank volunteers help sort cans, restock the pantry, assemble kits, clean, and other tasks as needed.
 For your safety, you must wear closed-toe shoes.
 Work gloves are optional.